netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

 In these sections, you need to use the [CRD attributes](#crd-attributes) provided for respective policy configuration (rewrite or responder) to define the policy.

 Also, in the `spec` you need to include a `rewrite-policies` section to specify the service or services to which the policy needs to be applied.
-For more information, see [Examples](#examples).
+For more information, see [Sample policy configurations](#sample-policy-configurations).

 After you deploy the `.yaml` file, the Citrix Ingress Controller (CIC) applies the policy configuration on the Ingress Citrix ADC device.

 > **Points to note:**
 >
 > -  If the CRD is associated with a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) then, by default, the policy is applied to the services associated with the namespace.
-For example, if you have the same service name associated with multiple namespaces then the policy is applied to the service that belongs to the namespace associated with the CRD.
+For example, if you have the same service name associated with multiple namespaces, then the policy is applied to the service that belongs to the namespace associated with the CRD.
 >
 > -  If you have defined multiple policies in a single `.yaml` file then the first policy configuration defined in the file takes priority and the subsequent policy configurations is applied as per the sequence.
 If you have multiple policies defined in different files then the first policy configuration defined in the file that you deployed first takes priority.

 Consider a scenario wherein you want to define a policy in Citrix ADC to rewrite all the incoming URLs to `new-url-for-the-application` and send it to the microservices.
-Create a `.yaml` file called `target-url-rewrite.yaml` and use the appropriate [CRD attributes](#crd-attributes) to define the rewrite policy as shown below:
+Create a `.yaml` file called `target-url-rewrite.yaml` and use the appropriate [CRD attributes](#crd-attributes) to define the rewrite policy as follows:

 **target-url-rewrite.yaml:**